 I made a conscious decision to study on campus at the Professional School.
 I preferred this to distance learning on the basis that you don’t have to work your way through heaps of papers at home, but instead reap the benefits from high-intensity guided learning.
 Even the part-time blocks are rather like full-time study.
 The lectures you attend during a 3-day weekend seminar almost equate to a full-time quota of two hours per week throughout a regular semester.
 This fitted the way I work very well.
 The preparatory reading was meaningful and compact.

 Kempten Professional School showed me on the MBA what personal development through studying really means.
-Through self-reflection; with other experienced people from different backgrounds, religions and cultures; by broadening my horizons to other countries, businesses and mindsets – above all, furthering my own personal development as a human being.
+Through self-reflection; interaction with other experienced people from different backgrounds, religions and cultures; broadening my horizons to other countries, businesses and mindsets – and above all, encouraging me to flourish as a human being.

 Yes, there is.
 Officers tend to be more disciplined.
 In addition, they often adopt a different approach to tackling case studies and seeking solutions.
 In some cases, a lack of practical experience is evident.
 On the other hand, precisely when it comes to aspects of leadership, officers actually have a great deal more experience and skills and thus prove extremely competent in discussions.